Valphai/DialogueGraphBuilder/README.md

 # Quick Setup

+## Editor

 In order to start using the tool, after installing the package, navigate to Create>Chocolate4/DialogueEditor.

-Double click on the asset and its ready to use.
+Double click on the asset and the tool is ready to use.

+## Build/Playmode

+To start using the tool in build/playmode, a scene

 # Documentation